 It should be no surprise that the Quinny Yezz earned our Editors' Choice award when you consider how it scored relative to competing products.

 You can see its overall score relative to competing products above, and in the following sections, we detail its performance point by point in the performance metrics we tested.

 The Yezz earned a 7 of 10 for weight and folded size.
 This stroller weighs 12.6 lbs and measures 3,262 cubic inches when folded.

-The Quinny has a very compact fold that can fit just about anywhere and it is easy to carry over your shoulder when folded, making it the perfect travel companion.
+The Quinny has a very compact fold that can fit almost anywhere and it is easy to carry over your shoulder when folded, making it the perfect travel companion.
 While it doesn't have the right measurements for the overhead storage bin on most commercial airlines, it does fit, and we think most airlines will let it slide without a hiccup.

 Several Amazon user reviews indicated that Quinny Yezz strollers do not fare well when checked with baggage or at the gate when boarding an airplane.
-Several parents complained that the wheels broke off of the stroller in transit.
-We did not find any structural issues with the Yezz that indicate this is a problem with a stroller, as opposed to the way it is being handled when checked.
+Several parents complained that the wheels broke off the stroller in transit.
+We did not find any structural issues with the Yezz that indicate this is a problem with a stroller, as opposed to the way it is handled when checked.
 We suggest keeping the Yezz with your carry on luggage whenever possible.